scvc-ngo/scvc-doc/IndoorGames.md

 Our practice sessions usually happen every Sunday 10:45 a.m. to 12:45 p.m. at [Tyee Community Gym, 13630 SE Allen Rd., Bellevue, WA 98006](https://maps.app.goo.gl/n8wsss9psEm7j2SY9).
 Signups start every Wednesday 8 p.m. to Friday 8 p.m.

 Game schedule might change due to court availability.
 Detailed schedule can be viewed at: <https://scvc.ngo/game-schedule>.
 Games on our [signup website](https://joingame.azurewebsites.net/) are generally released prior to signup start time.

+We regularly post updates of our games in our Facebook group.
+To stay tuned, join our Facebook group at <https://www.facebook.com/groups/scvc.ngo>.

 ## Skill Requirement